DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 "Are you sleepy?"

-On the middle of three beds.
+On the middle one of three beds.

-On the bed that had enough space to stretch yourself for single adult, Rinne was lying down with her face down closely to Kai, his face up.
+On the bed that had enough space to stretch yourself for a single adult, Rinne was lying down with her face down closely to Kai, while he faced up.

 Kai's left shoulder...